isabelc/Comment-Notifier-No-Spammers/README.md

 ============

 1. Put the plugin folder into `/wp-content/plugins/`
-2. In your WordPress admin, go to "Plugins" and activate the plugin.3.
-Optional: go to "Settings -> Comment Notifier No Spammers" and configure the settings.
+2. In your WordPress admin, go to "Plugins" and activate the plugin.
+3. Optional: go to "Settings -> Comment Notifier No Spammers" and configure the settings.
 4. If you were using Comment Notifier plugin, then deactivate it right away to avoid having it add new spammers to your comment_notifier list.